bharathac5775/product-similarity-search/README.md

 manifests.
 Two ML capabilities are opt-in: an **approximate-nearest-neighbour** fast path (**FAISS/HNSW**) and **multimodal visual search** with **CLIP** image embeddings.

-> This document explains not just *how* to run the project, but *why* each modelling
+> This document explains not just about the project, but *why* each modelling
 > decision was made — the reasoning and trade-offs behind the approach.

 ---